Best things to do in Bali

 What is it?
 Seafood is best enjoyed by the water and Echo Beach capitalises on this with a full seafood barbecue laid out every night of the week.

 Why go?
 Choose from market-fresh whole lobster, local prawns, tuna steak or snapper fillet, before it’s cooked to order while you load up on salads and sauces.
 Nab a picnic table, settle in and share with your mates while looking out over the ocean.
+It's alfresco dining that's a total breath of fresh air.

 What is it?
 This smoothie bowl shack will whip you up a refreshing healthy treat that is equal parts aesthetically pleasing and nourishing.